ScholarshipTop guide

 Do seniors need college enrollment proof?

 Some scholarships require proof of admission or enrollment, while others accept intended enrollment.
-Check the official rules.
+Review the listed requirements before planning documents.